Where To Go For Gorilla Trekking. Uganda or Rwanda?

 “There is no one who looks into a gorilla’s eyes which are so intelligent, gentle, and vulnerable and can remain unaffected, for the gap between apes and the human disappears; we also know that the gorillas still live with us.
 Do these species even recognize this ancient connection?- George B. Schaller, Gentle gorillas and National Geographic.

-The activity was so low when I first tracked the gorillas in Bwindi impenetrable Forest in Uganda.
+The activity was so low when I first took on Uganda gorilla safaris in Bwindi impenetrable Forest in Uganda.
 The main highlight of this trek was seeing a baby gorilla hanging from one arm in the moss covered trees above us.
 The hike through the tea plantation and the mist covered slopes of the jungle like the forest were the magic part of the whole experience too.

 The next gorilla adventure experience in Rwanda was also fantastic.
 There was much more going on and it became a very busy hour for us.
 We also saw the twin baby gorillas that were playing with their mother.
 The huge adults also sat chewing in the bamboo above our heads.
 Also at one point, the whole gorilla family then decided to walk through our anxious tittering group and we bordered back into the bush, as they brushed right past us.
 We also saw the silverback making out and this activity was accompanied by many gorilla farts.